hamishforbes/lua-resty-consul/README.md

 # Key Value Helpers

-These methods autoamtiaclly prepend `/v1/kv`, only the actual key should be passed.
+These methods automatically prepend `/v1/kv`, only the actual key should be passed.
 Base64 encoded values are automatically decoded.

 ### get_key